Welcome to Sunset View!

 - Students absent pending exemption or placement.
 Such students are carried on the school roll and included in the enrollment count until the date of placement.

-- Absences for reasons other than those listed above or non-approved personal emergency are unexcused.
+- Absences for reasons other than those listed above or non-approved personal emergencies are unexcused.
 A non-approved personal emergency is a situation that school authorities find could have been handled in some other manner, even though approved by the parent or guardian.

 - Truancy - includes absence or tardiness in excess of 30 minutes for reasons that are not acceptable to the school nor approved by the parent or guardian; or absence where evidence shows that parent or guardian (a) has misrepresented facts regarding the absence with the intent to have it excused, or (b) has refused to cooperate to keep the student in school as required by law.